shrinkray/Catch-of-the-Day/readme.md

 A real-time app for a trendy seafood market where price and quantity available are variable and can change at a moment's notice.
 We will build a menu, an order form, and an inventory management area where authorized users can immediately update product details.

-## Install and check my progress
+## Check my progress

-1. Download the code from https://github.com/
+1. Download the code
-2. I the terminal run `npm install`
+2. In the terminal run `npm install`
 3. Then, `npm run dev`